academie-de-espee/earl-marshal/rapier/rules-update-2018.md

 # Latest Society Rapier Marshal changes

-The Society Rapier Marshal (SRM) published an approved update to the society rapier rules [1].
+The Society Rapier Marshal (SRM) published an approved update to the [society rapier rules](http://www.sca.org/officers/marshal/docs/rapier/rapier_handbook.pdf).
 This update includes additional requirements for hand protection for those participating in Cut & Thrust.
 These rules will be not be enforced until the start of Pennsic 2018 (July 27th, 2018).
 As such, you have a short period of time to bring your kit into compliance with the new rules.

 Specifically, the rules have the following additional requirements: